seuzxc/zean-demo/README.md

-purpose
+Goals
 ====

-this project is a demo for zookeeper usage : use zk as a configuration center
+This project is a demo for zookeeper usage

-some info to set
+- configuration center

+-

+Framework used
 ====
+- Curator

+  a lib convenient for the usage of zookeeper, it has fluent style programing and remove som the complexity of zk management